SeriousOldMan/Simulator-Controller/Docs/Development Overview & Concepts.md

 IMPORTANT: If you want to work on translation files, be sure to use a Unicode-capable text editor, like notepad++, and be sure to save all files containing language specific texts in the "UTF-16" format with little endian byte order.
 You can use *\n* to represent a new line in a given text and you must use *\\* to create a backslash, of course.

+All translation files are located somewhere inside the *Resources* directory in the distribution package.
+The specific locations are mentioned for each of the different files in the sections below.
+You can make copies of the these files and compare it always to the original file whenever you have installed a new release, so that you will be informed about any additions or changes in the original file.
+Once you are done with the translation, you can send me the translated files, and I will make a quality check and integrate everything into the standard distribution.

+If you are a seasoned developer you can also create a translation branch of the "Development" branch of the [Simulator Controller project on GitHub](https://github.com/SeriousOldMan/Simulator-Controller) and create a Pull reuqest, once you are done with the translations.
+BUT: In this case, always translate the original files located in the *Sources* folder, because all files in the *Resources* folder of the distribution package are only copies of the original files from the *Sources* folder, which are created during the build process.

 ### Translation of the user interface

 The translation of the user interface elements uses a couple of different files for different purposes.
 Below you will find an introduction for each type of translation file.